Irraky/Kinesis/readme.md

 2. Open the project [kinesis](https://github.com/Irraky/Kinesis/tree/master/Kinesis%5Bmobile_application%5D) with android studio `open an existing project`.
 It's the folder `Kinesis[mobile_application]` of this repository.
 3. Open the file `Kinesis[mobile_application]/app/src/main/java/org/kaldi/demo/KaldiActivity.java`
-4. On line 340, change the calue of ipStr by the value of the ip of the Raspberry.
-(You had it from step 6 of Set up Raspberry)
+4. On line 340, change the value of ipStr by the value of the ip of the Raspberry.
+(You had it from step 6 of set up Raspberry)
 ```java
 wake("10.3.141.1");
 ```